 Vanilla Honey Iced Tea Lemonade

-So now that the weather is getting all warm and toasty, I like to have something other than water in the house.
-In addition to my typical giant vat of homemade iced coffee.
-Necessity.
+Now that the weather is getting all warm and toasty, I like to have something other than water in the house.

-So I decided it was time to make an “arnold palmer” at home.
-Pssshh.
-I mean iced tea lemonade.
+So anyway, I decided it was time to make an “arnold palmer” at home.

 - ¾ cup water